jacobwilliams/lbfgsb/README.md

 drivers provided in the package.
 Most users will only need to make a few changes to the drivers to run their applications.

-The
-user is required to calculate the function value f and its gradient g.
+The user is required to calculate the function value `f` and its gradient `g`.
 In order to allow the user complete control over these computations, reverse communication is used.
 The routine `setulb` must be called repeatedly under the control of the variable task.
 The calling